One-Shot Coordination of First and Last Mode Transportation: Feed-in Supply Optimization Problem and Equivalence to One-Shot Feed-out

-\textbf{(b):} Given the part~(a), we now see that the maximum profits must satisfy~\eqref{eq:Jmax}, in which the term indexed by $l$ corresponds to the profits from node $l$. \end{proof}
+\textbf{(c):} Given part~(a), we now see that the maximum profits must satisfy~\eqref{eq:Jmax}, in which the term indexed by $l$ corresponds to the profits from node $l$. \end{proof}

-This theorem gives the absolute maximum profits for a given demand distribution over all supply distributions.
-The value of $J_{\max}$ is easily computable with knowledge of maximum rates of profit for simple routes and demand distribution.
+This theorem gives the absolute maximum profits for a given demand configuration over all supply configurations.
+The value of $J_{\max}$ is easily computable with knowledge of maximum rates of profit for simple routes and demand configuration.